-- 1.1 Obtain recommendations on risk tolerance and strategy from Management, and where appropriate, report and recommend to the Board for its determination the nature and extent of significant risks which the Group overall may take in achieving its strategic objectives and the overall Group's levels of risk tolerance and risk policies. - 1.2 Review and discuss, as and when appropriate, with Management the Group's risk governance structure and framework including risk policies, risk strategy, risk culture, risk assessment, risk mitigation and monitoring processes and procedures. - 1.3 Review the IT governance and cyber security framework to ascertain alignment with business strategy and Group risk tolerance including monitoring the adequacy of IT capability and capacity to ensure business objectives are
+- 1.1 Obtain recommendations on risk tolerance and strategy from management, and where appropriate, report and recommend to the Board for its determination the nature and extent of significant risks which the Group overall may take in achieving its strategic objectives and the overall Group's levels of risk tolerance, risk parameters and risk policies. - 1.2 Review and discuss, as and when appropriate, with management the Group's risk governance structure and framework including risk policies, risk strategy, risk culture, risk assessment, risk mitigation and monitoring processes and procedures. - 1.3 Review the IT governance and cybersecurity framework to ascertain alignment with business strategy and Group risk tolerance including monitoring the adequacy of IT capability and capacity to ensure business objectives are well-supported with adequate measures to safeguard corporate information, operating assets, and effectively monitor the performance, quality and integrity of IT service delivery. - 1.4 Receive and review quarterly reports from management on the Group's risk profile and major risk exposures, and the steps taken to monitor, control and mitigate such risks, to ensure that such risks are managed within acceptable levels. - 1.5 Review the Group's risk management capabilities including capacity, resourcing, systems, training, communication channels as well as competencies in identifying and managing new risk types.

-- well-supported with adequate measures to safeguard corporate information, operating assets and effectively monitor the performance, quality and integrity of IT service delivery. - 1.4 Receive and review quarterly reports from Management on the Group's risk profile and major risk exposures and the steps taken to monitor, control and mitigate such risks, to ensure that such risks are managed within acceptable levels. - 1.5 Review the Group's risk management capabilities to identify capacity, resourcing, system, training, communication channels, as well as competencies in identifying and managing new risk types. - 1.6 Receive and review updates from Management to assess the adequacy and effectiveness of the Group's compliance framework in line with relevant laws, regulations and best practices. - 1.7 Through interactions with the Compliance Lead, who has a direct reporting line to the Committee, review and oversee performance of the Group's implementation of compliance programmes. - 1.8 Review and monitor the Group's approach to ensuring compliance with regulatory commitments, including progress of remedial actions where applicable. - 1.9 Review the adequacy, effectiveness and independence of the Group's Risk and Compliance function, at least annually, and report the Committee's assessment to the Board - 1.10 Review and monitor Management's responsiveness to the risks and matters identified, and recommendations of the Group Risk and Compliance function. - 1.11 Provide timely input to the Board on critical risk and compliance issues, material matters, findings and recommendations. - 1.12 Review Management's proposals in respect of strategic transactions and new risk-focused products, focusing on the risk and compliance aspects and implications of the proposed action for the risk tolerance of the Group, and make recommendations to the Board.
+- 1.6 Receive and review updates from management to assess the adequacy and effectiveness of the Group's compliance framework in line with relevant laws, regulations and best practices. - 1.7 Through interactions with the Head of Group Risk and Compliance, review and oversee performance of the Group's implementation of compliance programmes. - 1.8 Review and monitor the Group's approach to ensuring compliance with regulatory commitments, including progress of remedial actions where applicable. - 1.9 Review the adequacy, effectiveness and independence of the Group's Risk and Compliance function, at least annually, and report the Committee's assessment to the Board. - 1.10 Review and monitor management's responsiveness to the risks, matters identified and recommendations of the Group Risk and Compliance function. - 1.11 Provide timely input to the Board on critical risk and compliance issues, material matters, findings and recommendations. - 1.12 Review management's proposals in respect of strategic transactions and new risk focused products, focusing, in particular, on the risk and compliance aspects and implications of the proposed action for the risk tolerance of the Group, and make recommendations to the Board. - 1.13 Review the assurance and steps taken by the CEO and other key management personnel for their relevant areas of responsibilities, regarding the adequacy and effectiveness of the Group's risk management system. - 1.14 Review and report to the Board annually on the adequacy and effectiveness of the Group's risk management systems, including financial, operational, compliance and IT controls.